Skip to main content

 Whole-of-government digital platforms

-ACT Government CMTEDD, Atlas of Living Australia - shared services environments, citizen-facing platforms, and the challenge of serving diverse user cohorts within constrained infrastructure.
+Department of Employment, Atlas of Living Australia - shared services environments, citizen-facing platforms, and the challenge of serving diverse user cohorts within constrained infrastructure.

 What colleagues say